edelgrace/blog/content/post/2009-12-06-this-wasnt-the-best-week-ever.md

 I'm trying to be.

-Because he looks so happy holding her hand, laughing with her&#8230; I just have to smile.
+Because he looks so happy holding her hand, laughing with her...
+I just have to smile.
 I'd rather have him be happy.

 I've been trying to rid of myself of him since she came into the picture, cause I knew this was the inevitable.